n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 Several scripts can be supported by the general OpenType shaping model used for Arabic.
 These writing systems observe similar rules and conventions, even if they are not historically related to Arabic.
-Therefore, OpenType defines many of the same GSUB and GPOS features as supported for the corresponding script tags.
+Therefore, OpenType defines many of the same <abbr>GSUB</abbr> and GPOS features as supported for the corresponding script tags.
 These scripts include:

   - [Arabic](opentype-shaping-arabic.md)